Applied-Ontology-Education/Logic-for-Ontologists-Fall-2024/projects/project-3/assignment/ontology-board-game.md

 ## Assignment

-To complete this project, you are required to attend class and play the game under what we will call "BFO Rules", "DOLCE Rules", and "BORO Rules".
-For each, you will be expected to bth play the game and complete a short survey provided by the game developers.
+To complete this project, you are required to attend class and play the game.
+You will be expected to play the game and complete a short survey provided by the game developers.

-For those attending online, you may complete this project by either attending remotely during class time, in which I will guide you through play in a breakout room over zoom.
+For those attending online, you may complete this project by either attending remotely during class time, in which I will guide you through play with the group.
 If you are unable to make it to any live sessions, then you may complete this project by recording you and a group of students from class playing the game.
 Again, to complete the assignment you must also complete a survey which will help the game developers refine this very intersting project.